 That began to change a little over two years ago when, not entirely certain what I was doing, I began writing about panpsychism as a necessary component of pantheism.
 As a quick and dirty summary of why: where there is a material entity, there is relationship between that entity and its environment, and that relationship is what is meant by “mind.”
+If that seems fuzzy at first, contemplate it.
+In what way can we claim to know anything other than by our relationship to it?
+Concurrently, what does that knowledge consist of other than relationship itself?
+What we mean by mind, then, is a web of relationship between knower and all things known.
 If the universe is thus understood as a field of materiality, it is also encompassed by a field of mentality, or universal Mind.

 This, I’ve gathered, is still very much a minority opinion.
 One of the contemporary luminaries in pantheist circles, the astronomer and science educator Neil deGrasse Tyson, famously wrote,